-- We found that, in accordance with the legal acts and recommendations issued by the Bank of Russia, as at 31 December 2019 the Bank's internal audit division was subordinated and accountable to the Supervisory Board, and the Bank's risk management departments were not subordinated or accountable to the departments that take the relevant risks. - We found that the Bank's internal documents effective as at 31 December 2019 that establish the methodologies for detecting and managing credit, market, operational, reputational, business, compliance and liquidity risks that are significant to the Bank and stress-testing have been approved by the Bank's authorized bodies in accordance with the legal acts and recommendations issued by the Bank of Russia.
-We also found that, as at 31 December 2019, the Bank had a reporting system pertaining to credit, market, operational, reputational, business, compliance and liquidity risks that were significant to the Bank and pertaining to its capital. - We found that the frequency and consistency of reports prepared by the Bank's risk management departments and internal audit division during the year ended 31 December 2019 with regard to the management of credit, market, operational, reputational, business, compliance and liquidity risks of the Bank complied with the Bank's internal documents, and that those reports included observations made by the Bank's risk management departments and internal audit division in respect of the effectiveness of relevant risk management methodologies as well as recommendations on their improvement. - We found that, as at 31 December 2019, the authority of the Supervisory Board and executive management bodies of the Bank included control over compliance of the Bank with internally established risk limits and capital adequacy requirements.
-For the purpose of control over the effectiveness and consistency of the risk management procedures applied by the Bank during the year ended 31 December 2019, the Supervisory Board and executive management bodies of the Bank regularly reviewed the reports prepared by the Bank's risk management departments and internal audit division and measures suggested to address the findings.
+- We found that, in accordance with the legal acts and recommendations issued by the Bank of Russia, as of 31 December 2020 the Bank's internal audit division was subordinated and accountable to the Supervisory Board, and the Bank's risk management departments were not subordinated or accountable to the departments that take the relevant risks. - We found that the Bank's internal documents effective as of 31 December 2020 that establish the methodologies for detecting and managing credit, market, operational, reputational risks, interest rate risk of banking book, business, compliance and liquidity risks, that are significant to the Bank and stress-testing have been approved by the Bank's authorized bodies in accordance with the legal acts and recommendations issued by the Bank of Russia.
+We also found that, as of 31 December 2020, the Bank had a reporting system pertaining to credit, market, operational, reputational risks, interest rate risk of banking book, business, compliance and liquidity risks that were significant to the Bank and pertaining to its capital. - We found that the frequency and consistency of reports prepared by the Bank's risk management departments and internal audit division during the year ended 31 December 2020 with regard to the management of credit, market, operational, reputational risks, interest rate risk of banking book, business, compliance and liquidity risks of the Bank complied with the Bank's internal documents, and that those reports included observations made by the Bank's risk management departments and internal audit division in respect of the effectiveness of relevant risk management methodologies. - We found that, as of 31 December 2020, the authority of the Supervisory Board and executive management bodies of the Bank included control over compliance of the Bank with internally established risk limits and capital adequacy requirements.
+For the purpose of control over the effectiveness and consistency of the risk management procedures applied by the Bank during the year ended 31 December 2020, the Supervisory Board and executive management bodies of the Bank regularly reviewed the reports prepared by the Bank's risk management departments and internal audit division.